shopsplus/shopsplus.github.io/README.md

-# Shops+
+# Hop

 Do Less, Get More.
-Smartly simplify your shopping for the latest clothes & fashion.
+Shops+ simplifies your online shopping for the latest clothes & fashion smartly, effortlessly uncovering a broad range of vibrant product details from diverse sources with our comprehensive search.

+* Discover the latest fashion and clothing trends across multiple favorite online stores
+* Provide the most helpful and up-to-date information in a way that's easy to understand and use
+* Intuitively organize your shopping info so you can find what you're looking for in a snap
+* You can conveniently make your purchases directly on the respective online stores, offering a seamless transition from browsing to buying

-Your lovely cross-site online shopping tool for clothes & fashion is now available on all your iPhone, and iPad and Mac.
+Your lovely cross-site online shopping companion for clothes & fashion is now available on all your iPhone, and iPad and Mac.

-Shop+ can help you effortlessly browse and shop across multiple top e-commerce stores, make it easy to discover a broad range of information from a wide variety of sources.

-## Feature Highlights

-* Cross-site product searches for the latest clothes & fashion: search for your favorite e-commerce stores at the same time

-* Smart interaction: present the information in the most useful way & show the most up-to-the-minute information

-* Intuitive list: organize the shopping information and make it accessible & useful for you

-* Enjoy a seamless shopping experience: proceed with your purchases directly on the e-commerce stores
+Download Shop+ now to enrich your shopping experience!